DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 Either I can keep the target's cpu as the same one from which the origin event was fired, or I could maybe somehow get the CPU.

+...

 It was solved by iterating through every sorted entry after getting them from the file and searching for a nearest sched_switch of the same task, which determined on which CPU the task would run right after.

 Easy to disable in code though.

+Next goals:

+- nap rectangles independence
+- nap rectangles interop with couplebreak
+- sched_switch interop with couplebreak
+- subgoal: more dynamic couplebreak events choice
+  - would necessitate the hardcoded modifications to be rewritten

+...

+Actually, since the correction would have to happen at two separate places, it was moved into the get_records function as a last iteration through a created, then destroyed sorted entries structure.

+It is a bit of a messy way, but it is the most straightforward to understand in code and it happens only once per load, so it's not terribly inefficent.